khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 ### Basic table

-The basic table is the default option for this component, however, additional functionality below can be added to refine the table for any use case.
+The basic table is the default option for this component, however, additional functionality can be added to enhance the table for different use cases.

 Todo: Add demo